pigeon-nation/InternetKit/tlssocks/certs/README.md

 #### Usage limits:

-These certs are free to use, but are `NOT RECCOMENDED FOR PRODUCTION`. \
+These certs are free to use, but `DO NOT USE THEM FOR PRODUCTION`. \
 Thank you for using **InternetKit**!!

 #### Disclaimer: